replicatedhq/replicated-field-labs/doc/single-player.md

 * Install terraform
 * Install a Go toolchain (this has been tested w/ 1.16)
 * Install the `gcloud` CLI and log in with application default credentials: `gcloud auth application-default login`
+* You should probably skim through [the architecture outline](./architecture.md) first.

 ## 2. Create an environment JSON